stanleybak/quickzonoreach/README.md

 ### Quick Matrix Exponential, Saving Only the Last Zonotope ###

 Which zonotopes are saved can be controlled with the `save_list` parameter to `get_zonotope_reachset`.
-If you're doing many stops or working in high dimensions, saving copies at every step can sometimes slow things down.
+If you're doing many steps or working in high dimensions, saving copies at every step can sometimes slow things down.

 Quick Save Last | **8 steps** | **16 steps** | **32 steps** | **64 steps** | **128 steps** | **256 steps** | **512 steps** | **1024 steps** | **2048 steps** | **4096 steps** | **8192 steps** | **16384 steps**
 --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | ---